-Like any traditional recipe, the ingredients to use are the same.
+Like any traditional flour tortilla recipe, the ingredients to use are the same.
 The only difference is that in this version, it takes pureed spinach for its preparation.
-So the proportions vary because it is a dough with vegetables that provide moisture.
+So, the proportions vary because it is a dough with vegetables that provide moisture.
 So the amounts of the ingredients are adjusted and modified accordingly.

 Despite the speed and simplicity of this recipe, this preparation has an extra step.
 Which consists of preparing the spinach puree that you can make with raw or cooked spinach.
-It can be can also make the recipe with chard, but as a preference, I choose spinach because it has more leaves and fewer stems.
+Also, you can make the recipe with chard, but as a preference, I choose spinach because it has more leaves and fewer stems.

-However, if you have a powerful blender, you can save yourself this step by blending directly after washing them well.
-It may be that the machine being so thick due to its fibers it is difficult to work.
-Therefore, to help this process and make the machine work better, a little water is added.
+However, if you have a powerful blender, you can skip this step by blending directly after washing them well.
+The machine, being so thick due to its fibers, may have a hard time working.
+Therefore, to help this process and make the machine work better, a little bit of water is added.
 This way you will obtain a smooth and homogeneous puree.

 About the tortilla dough: